-Where does a photographer stand in terms of the law, with this type of?
+Where does a photographer stand in terms of the law, with this type of photography?

 In the US it’s perfectly legal to photograph anything in public, and one can use their photographs for artistic/personal purposes.
-For commercial work, model releases and property releases are required, but they’re pretty much impossible to obtain with this type of candid.
+For commercial work, model releases and property releases are required, but they’re pretty much impossible to obtain with this type of candid photography.